DingdingToronto/PassionProject/README.md

 The Toothache Appointment Booking System is designed to streamline appointment booking for patients and scheduling for dentists.
 We hope this platform provides a user-friendly experience for both parties.
 Feel free to reach out with any questions or feedback!

-*Note: For technical documentation, please refer to the project's documentation files.*